UNICEF in Action

 Community mobilization and empowerment

-UNICEF has been providing training to Child Protection Advocates (CPAs) throughout Somalia, to mobilize vulnerable communities to identify, prioritize and address the key child protection challenges they face.
+UNICEF has been providing training to Child Protection Advocates (CPAs) to mobilize vulnerable communities to identify, prioritize and address the key child protection challenges they face.

-There were massive displacements following the 2011 famine.
-Over 1500 separated and unaccompanied children were identified through children centres at the border areas with Kenya and Ethiopia.
+Over 600 separated and unaccompanied children were identified through reception centres for Yemeni refugees and other displaced families.
 UNICEF is working towards having separated and unaccompanied children reunited with their families using community based networks, local radio and through setting up of an identification, documentation, tracing and reunification system across the region.
-Preventive mechanisms are to be established in families and communities to prevent family separation.

 Support for survivors of gender-based violence